Concert

 Explanation

 This came from the concept of my fictional pianist, lost in the Himalayas, his fingers bleeding from the cold and climbing.
-I’ve been there twice and played a concert in Kathmandu back in 1964.
-I did the yeti films in the Chugach as a lazy substitute for part of that experience.
+I played a concert in Kathmandu back in 1964.
+The next day, the ceiling collapsed in the embassy and the piano was destroyed.
+It may have taken the rap for me.

 The poem is a metaphor for writing, especially in the disappearing ink of altitude, where you can’t remember anything once you’re above 18,000 feet and without oxygen.
 “Metaphor” is Greek for transcription, translation.

-Every pianist has been somewhat horrified by the Harvey Keitel character in the film Fingers, playing Bach’s Toccata in E minor, his fingers bleeding on the keys.
+Every pianist has been somewhat horrified by the Harvey Keitel character in Fingers, his fingers bleeding on the keys.
+The Bach E Minor Toccata he plays is the same one Chris O’Riley played for the Tippet Rise barn raising and in The Making of Beethoven’s Quartet.